wendywarren/ac-type/_micro-assignments/typographers.md

 ---
-layout: assignment
+layout: default
 sortorder:
 title: "Typographer of the week"
-description: |
-  These are small assignments we'll do weekly.
+deck: "These are small assignments we'll do weekly."
 details: |

   ## Typographer of the week